-- Reports to the Board on matters of policy. - Oversees Consultant's preparation of the Strategic Plan and Investment Plan. - Participates with the Consultant in the Annual Real Estate Portfolio Review, including Budget and Management Plans and presents summary findings to the Board. - Brings any non-conforming items or significant issues to the attention of the Board - Documents and monitors funding procedures. - Completes any other activity as directed by the Board. - Monitors the performance of the real estate portfolio.
+- Reports to the Board on matters of policy. - Oversees Consultant's preparation of the Strategic Plan and Investment Plan. - Participates with the Consultant in the Annual Real Estate Portfolio Review, including Budget and Management Plans and presents summary findings to the Board. - Brings any non-conforming items or significant issues to the attention of the Board - Documents and monitors funding procedures. - Completes any other activity as directed by the Board.

-Separately Managed Account ("SMA") Duties:
+Individually Managed Account ("IMA") Duties:

 - Conducts searches for professional services and investment managers and, with the assistance of the Consultant, recommends finalists to the Board for approval. - Oversees preparation of annual Manager Investment Plans.
-Presents and recommends Manager Investment Plans to the Board for review. - Reviews the Budget and Management Plans prepared by SMA Managers and presents summary findings to the Board. - Reviews Preliminary Investment Packages and compliance analysis prepared by SMA Managers and submits the results to the Board. - Reviews fees for compliance and insures that Incentive Fees are processed appropriately. - Performs other duties required to execute the SMA Investment Procedures.

-Monitors the closing process, and with legal counsel, reviews and executes any required documentation for acquisitions, refinancings and other capital transactions between SMA Managers and the Retirement System.
+Presents and recommends Manager Investment Plans to the Board for review. - Reviews the Budget and Management Plans prepared by IMA Managers and presents summary findings to the Board. - Reviews Preliminary Investment Packages and compliance analysis prepared by IMA Managers and submits the results to the Board. - Reviews fees for compliance and insures that Incentive Fees are processed appropriately. - Performs other duties required to execute the IMA Investment Procedures. - Monitors the closing process, and with legal counsel, reviews and executes any required documentation for acquisitions, refinancings and other capital transactions between IMA Managers and the Retirement System.